-Performance outcomes Acceptable outcomes cause a detrimental effect on the environment if discharged in a flood event; OR A04.2 Where a MHFFL is adopted (refer to Schedule 4: Mapping - Flood hazard overlay map Maps R8 B1b, B3b, C2b, C3b and C3f), structures used for the manufacture or storage of hazardous materials are: (a) located above the MHFFL level; or (b) designed to prevent the intrusion of floodwaters.
-A04.3 If a specific MHFFL for the site is not adopted 8 , hazardous materials and their manufacturing equipment are located on the highest part of the site to enhance flood immunity and are designed to prevent the intrusion of floodwaters.
+Perfo ormance outcomes Acceptable outcomes cause a detrimental effect on the environment if discharged in a flood event; OR A04.2 Where a MHFFL is adopted (refer to Schedule 4: Mapping - Flood hazard overlay map Maps R8 B1b, B3b, C2b, C3b and C3f), structures used for the manufacture or storage of hazardous materials are: (a) located above the MHFFL level; or (b) designed to prevent the intrusion of floodwaters A04.3 If a specific MHFFL for the site is not adopted , hazardous materials and their manufacturing equipment are located on the highest part of the site to enhance flood immunity and are designed to prevent the intrusion of floodwaters.
 Note-Refer to the Work Health and Safety Act 2011 and associated Regulation and Guidelines, the Environmental Protection Act 1994 and the relevant building assessment provisions under the Building Act 1975 for requirements related to the manufacture and storage of hazardous substances.
-Disaster management responses P05 A05.1 The development supports, and does not unduly Development does not: burden, disaster management response or recovery capacity and capabilities. (a) increase the number of people calculated to be at risk from flooding (b) increase the number of people likely to need evacuation. (c) shorten flood warning times. (d) impact on the ability of traffic to use evacuation routes, or unreasonably increase traffic volumes on evacuation routes.
-Community infrastructure P06 Development involving community infrastructure Where not located within the Resilient Residential Precinct: (defined as Sensitive Land Uses and Community A06.1 Oriented Uses under this planning scheme): Sensitive Land Uses and Community (a) remains functional to serve community need during and immediately after a flood event.
-Oriented Uses are not located on land inundated during a 1% AEP flood event. (b) is designed, sited and operated to avoid adverse impacts on the community or environment due to the impacts of flooding on infrastructure, se OR facilities or access and egress routes.
-Sensitive Land Uses and Community (c) retains essential site access during a flood event.(d) and is able to remain functional even when infrastructure or services may be compromised in a flood event.
-MHFFL with sufficient space to accommodate the likely AND A06.3 0 1 111 10
+Disas ter management responses PO5 A05.1 The d evelopment supports, and does not unduly Development does not: burden, disaster management response or recovery capacity and capabilities. (a) increase the number of people calculated to be at risk from flooding (b) increase the number of people likely to need evacuation. (c) shorten flood warning times. (d) impact on the ability of traffic to use evacuation routes, or unreasonably increase traffic volumes on evacuation routes.
+Comr nunity infrastructure P06 · Where not located within the Resilient Residential Precinct: opment involving community infrastructure ned as Sensitive Land Uses and Community A06.1 ted Uses under this planning scheme): Sensitive Land Uses and Community (a) remains functional to serve community need during and immediately after a flood event.
+Oriented Uses are not located on land inundated during a 1% AEP flood event. (b) is designed, sited and operated to avoid adverse OR impacts on the community or environment due A06.2 to the impacts of flooding on infrastructure, facilities or access and egress routes.
+Sensitive Land Uses and Community (c) retains essential site access during a flood event.
+Oriented Uses incorporate an area on site above the (d) and is able to remain functional even when infrastructure or services may be compromised in a flood event.
+MHFFL with sufficient space to accommodate the likely population of the development in safety for a relatively short time until flooding subsides or people can be evacuated.
+AND A06.3 C